spine/spine/README.md

 To file a bug report, please visit the [GitHub issues page](https://github.com/spine/spine/issues).
 It's great if you can attach code (test cases and fixes for bugs, and test cases and a proposed implementation for features), but reproducible bug reports are also welcome.

-For support or help with using spine please use the [Spine Google Group](https://groups.google.com/forum/#!forum/spinejs) and/or StackOverflow.
+For support or help with using spine please use the [Spine Google Group](https://groups.google.com/forum/#!forum/spinejs) and/or StackOverflow rather than opening an issue on Github.
 If you post in those places you are more likely to get more people to chime in, and others can benefit from it more readily.

 ## Cloning master and running the test suite